 Every member can have the microphone for up to 60 seconds for our “member minute.”
 If you are not a member you need a member to introduce you and give you the mic (sit next to them).
 Member minutes start just before 7pm.

 I’m a member.
-Can I bring a friend for free their first time?
+Can I bring a friend?

 What Kind of People Attend?